Mario Gómez (footballer, born 1957)

-Roberto Carlos Mario Gómez (born 27 February 1957) is an Argentine football manager and former player who currently head coach of Bangladesh Premier League club Bashundhara Kings.
+Roberto Carlos Mario Gómez (born 27 February 1957), also known as Mario Gómez, is an Argentine professional football manager and former player who is the technical director of Primera Nacional club Güemes.

-Gómez has been known as Roberto Gómez during his playing career and as Mario Gómez during his coaching career.

 Playing career

-Gómez started playing in 1979 for Club Atlético Kimberley de Mar del Plata. in 1980 he was signed for Ferro Carril Oeste by manager Carlos Timoteo Griguol.
-Gómez played through Ferro's glory years in the 1980s, helping the side to win two Nacional championships in 1982 and 1984.
+Gómez started playing for Kimberley in 1979.

+In 1980, he signed for Ferro Carril Oeste.
+Gómez played through Ferro's glory years in the 1980s, helping the club win two Primera División titles in 1982 and 1984.
 Gómez made 135 appearances for Ferro between 1980 and 1987.

-Coaching career
+Managerial career

-After retiring as a player, in 1995 Gómez initially became Héctor Cúper's assistant at Club Atlético Lanús, and when Cúper left to join Mallorca in Spain, Gómez took over as manager and surprisingly led the club to its second Copa CONMEBOL final in a row, eventually losing to Atlético Mineiro.
+After retiring as a player, in 1995 Gómez initially became Héctor Cúper's assistant at Lanús.
+When Cúper left to join Mallorca in Spain, Gómez took over as manager and surprisingly led the club to its second Copa CONMEBOL final in a row, eventually losing to Atlético Mineiro.

-In 1998, he also ended up at 2nd place in the Clausura.
+The club also ended up finishing second in the 1998 Clausura.

 In the summer of 1999, Gómez took over as manager of Mallorca.
-He failed to qualify for the UEFA Champions League group stage, losing to Molde FK on the away goal rule, eventually retreating to the UEFA Cup.
-Complessively he was only in charge for 14 games (3 wins, 4 draws, 7 defeats) and he was heavily criticized due to its defensive style.
+He failed to qualify for the UEFA Champions League group stage, losing to Norwegian club Molde on away goals, eventually retreating to the UEFA Cup.
+He was only in charge for 14 games (three wins, four draws, seven defeats) and was heavily criticized for his defensive style of play.

 Gómez then resumed his position as Cúper's assistant at Valencia and then Inter Milan.

-In 2004, Gómez returned to Argentina to take over as manager of Gimnasia de La Plata where he famously said "fútbol argentino lo gobiernan los hinchas" (football in Argentina is governed by the fans).
+In 2004, Gómez returned to Argentina to take over as manager of Gimnasia La Plata.

-In December 2004, he took over at Gimnasia y Esgrima de Jujuy, guiding them to the 2nd place in the 2nd division and consequent promotion to Primera División.
-The next season, he reached with Gimnasia a 4th-place finish in the Clausura 2006.
+In December 2004, he took over at Gimnasia Jujuy, guiding them to second place in the Primera B Nacional and consequent promotion to Primera División.
+The following season, the club achieved a fourth place finish in the 2006 Clausura.

-In 2006, Gómez joined struggling Quilmes but could not turn the club's fortunes around, failing to win any of his six games in charge.
-Gómez then returned to Gimnasia de Jujuy.
+In 2006, Gómez joined the struggling Quilmes, but could not turn the club's fortunes around, failing to win any of his six games in charge.
+Gómez then returned to Gimnasia Jujuy.

-In June 2009, Mario Gómez agreed to sign a contract as a manager with Greek team Asteras Tripolis.
-A new team with high ambitions and many Argentine players.
-On 9 March 2010, Last-place Club Atlético Tucumán officials sacked Osvaldo Sosa and replaced him with the former Asteras Tripolis coach.
-Gómez was able to take the team from nearly the relegation zone to the 5th place at the end of the season, then resigned his contract.
+In June 2009, Gómez agreed to sign as manager of Greek team Asteras Tripolis.

+On 9 March 2010, bottom club Atlético Tucumán sacked Osvaldo Sosa and replaced him with Gómez.
+He was able to take the team from the relegation zone to fifth place at the end of the season, before resigning.